khobbs1948/Project-2-/README.md

 Load data
 -------------
 Create a connection to the PostgreSQL database.
-Create two tables, mass_shootings_outer and mass_shootings_inner, to prepare loading the dataframe into SQL.
+The final database is called mass_shootings_db.
+Within the database are two tables, mass_shootings_outer and mass_shootings_inner.
 Load the data and check that all data is there and looks correctly merged.